Halloween can be deadly for pedestrians, traffic study says | WTOP

-Trick-or-treaters beware: Halloween can be deadly for pedestrians and children face the greatest danger.
-Research published Tuesday found a 43 percent higher risk of pedestrian deaths on Halloween night than on other nights near that…
+New research finds a 43 percent higher risk of pedestrian deaths on Halloween night than on other nights near that date.

 Trick-or-treaters beware: Halloween can be deadly for pedestrians and children face the greatest danger.